-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 47) Which of the following is an assumption used in deriving a production possibilities curve?

 - A) Poverty always exists in society.

 - B) The wages in an industry increase constantly.

 - C) Prices will continue to increase.

 - D) The amount of resources is fixed.